in ,

 KV 65

 While researchers were looking into the East Valley, they discovered a new tomb.
-It was the final resting place of an unknown individual who was known as KV 65.
-An archaeologist named Zahi Hawass led a team into KV 65, where they found an ancient apparatus that was used to build the tomb.
-They also searched the area where King Tut’s tomb was found, and they uncovered small huts, which are believed to be where the Egyptians stored their tools.
+It is the final resting place of a mysterious individual who is famous as KV 65.
+An archaeologist, Zahi Hawass leads a team into KV 65, where they discover an ancient apparatus that uses to build the tomb.
+They search the area where King Tut’s tomb lies, and they discover small huts, which believes that the Egyptians stored their tools.
 They discovered 42 huts in all and based on the hieroglyphic artwork and the carvings in the tomb, these huts are believed to date back to the Ramesside period.
 This period began after King Tut’s death and started the 19th Dynasty, which lasted from 1292 to 1189 B.C.

 The Valley Of the Monkeys

-Hawass and his team all dug in the west, which was known as Valley of the Monkeys.
+Hawass and his team all dug in the west, which is popular as Valley of the Monkeys.
 There, they found an industrial zone, where the Ancient Egyptians made ornaments and tomb furniture.
-They found 30 workrooms and a kiln where ceramics could be baked.
+It consists 30 workrooms and a kiln where ceramics can use for baking.
 Hawass believed that each workshop had a different purpose.
 Some made pottery, some fame gold artifacts, and some made furniture.
 In the workrooms, Hawass and his team found silver rings and golden foil.
 These were all used for ancient Egyptian coffins.

 Storage Areas

 Hawass also found small spaces that gave him an idea of how laborers lived back then.
-They were very dedicated to their jobs and remained at work for long periods of time.
+They dedicated to their jobs and remained at work for long periods of time.
 He discovered rooms that were designed to hold food and water.
-He also found a water tank.
+Also, he found a water tank.
 He believed that these areas were designed to keep workers hydrated and fed.

 Moving Sand